727800350/note/cs/cxx_topic/effective_stl.md

 For applications that use their data strunctures in this way, a sorted vector is likely to offer better performance(in both time and space) than associative container.

 1. size matters.
-  Balanced binary tree node would holds not only a Widget, but also a pointer to the node's left child, a pointer to its right child, and (typically) a pointer to its parent.
+  Balanced binary tree node would hold not only a Widget, but also a pointer to the node's left child, a pointer to its right child, and (typically) a pointer to its parent.
   That means the space overhead would be at least three pointers.
   Assuming our data structures are big enough, they'll be split acroess multiple memory pages, but the vector will require fewer pages.
   Suppose sizeof(Widget) = 12 bytes, sizeof(pointer) = 4 bytes and a memory page holds 4096(4K) bytes.